JamesSample/enviro_mod_notes/README.md

 My background is in geology, not statistics or hydrological modelling.
 I still have a great deal to learn and I'm sure these pages will contain mistakes and misconceptions.
 If you spot anything *completely wrong* (as opposed to just very simplified), I'm always happy to be corrected.

-This isn't a formal course in statistics - it's just a set of notes that I'm making available online in the hope that others find them useful.
+This isn't a course in statistics - it's just a set of notes that I'm making available online in the hope that others find them useful.

 ## Other resources